Vinesh Phogat's Asian Games Dream Dashed In Trials

 Showing glimpses of the skill that made her one of India's most successful wrestlers, Vinesh fought back in the second period with a four-point throw that changed the complexion of the contest.

-At one stage, Vinesh appeared to have pinned Nishu, prompting her husband Sombir Rathi and supporters to celebrate wildly and demand the fall.
+At one stage, Vinesh had almost pinned Nishu, prompting her husband Sombir Rathi and supporters to celebrate wildly and demand the victory 'by fall'.
 Following a challenge, officials ruled that the referee had blown the whistle incorrectly and wrestling resumed, denying Vinesh the pin.

-She eventually edged the bout 7-6 after being ahead 6-6 on criteria after Nishu's final desperate attack failed and an unsuccessful challenge from her corner handed Vinesh the decisive point.
+She eventually edged the bout 7-6 after being ahead 6-6 on criteria as Nishu's final desperate attack failed and an unsuccessful challenge for a denied take-down handed Vinesh another point.

 The emotionally draining contest, however, appeared to take a toll on Vinesh, whose lack of competitive wrestling in recent months was evident.